Nyaams/new-game0/README.md

-# new-game0
+# Zero game
- Training for gamedev
+This is an indie game project made on Unity specifically for Yandex Games.